 The problem we now address is the inverse of this.
 We have a set of data which have been sampled from some parent p.d.f.
 We wish to infer from the data something about the parent p.d.f.
+Note that here we are assuming that the data are independent, i.e., that the value of a particular datum does not depend on the values of other data, and that all of the data sample the same p.d.f.
+The statistician speaks of a sample of independent identically distributed iid random variables.
+Usually this will be the case, and some of our methods will depend on this.

 The study of calculations using probability is sometimes called direct probability.
-Statistical inference is sometimes called inverse probability.
+Statistical inference is sometimes called inverse probability, particularly in the case of Bayesian methods.